isja13/d3d9-mmz-zxlc/README.md

 Features:

+(For use with Zero Collection, remove all D3d10 files in src folder, there only for reference to the original device)

 - Let you use [slang-shaders](https://github.com/libretro/slang-shaders) with Capcom's Mega Man X Legacy Collection.
 - Fixes scaling artifact due to nearest-neighbour upscaling.